FateScript/nnprof/README.md

 * **multi profile mode**: nnprof support 4 profile mode: Layer level, Operation level, Mixed level, Layer Tree level.
 Please check below for detail usage.
 * **time and memory profile**: nnprof support both time and memory profile now.
 But since memory profile is first supported in pytorch 1.6, please use torch version >= 1.6 for memory profile.
-* **support sorted by given key and show profile percent**: user could print table with percentage and sorted profile info using a given key,  which is really helpful for optimiziing neurual network.
+* **support sorted by given key and show profile percent**: user could print table with percentage and sorted profile info using a given key,  which is really helpful for optimiziing neural network.

 ## Requirements